No More Cookies? Here’s How You Can Ensure Consumer Privacy

 Why Is Google Phasing Out Cookies?

 Consumers, privacy experts, and advocates have become deeply concerned about how some adtech companies and marketers use third-party cookies for retargeting and tracking.
+Similarly, individuals are increasingly seeking ways to protect their personal information, such as learning how to delete a phone number from online databases to enhance their privacy.

 The advancement of retargeting, allowing advertisers to send targeted ads to visitors, has made this tracking more visible and frustrated many users.
 The main issues were the absence of transparency and explicit consent.